artmetla/DejaView/docs/reference/android-version-notes.md

 # Android Version Notes
-This page documents all the caveats of using Perfetto on older versions of Android.
+This page documents all the caveats of using DejaView on older versions of Android.
 Because of the yearly release cycle, it's often the case that a feature is shipped but we later discover a bug/problem which makes the feature not usable or needs to be used in a very specific way.